ph1-xyz/Phazerville-Wiki/Calibr8or.md

 - Quick-press Left Encoder - switch between Transpose and Fine-Tune controls
 - Quick-press Right Encoder - toggle Scale & Root Note selection
 - Long-press DOWN button - preset switching
-  - press Left Encoder to toggle Save/Load
+  - turn or press Left Encoder to toggle Save/Load
   - use Right Encoder to select
+  - UP or DOWN to cancel
+- Dual-press UP+DOWN for Clock Setup (shared with Hemispheres)

+Note: the presets are not stored in EEPROM unless you save the module state (with a Right Encoder Long-press, twice)